MicrosoftDocs/learn/learn-pr/azure/intro-machine-teaching/includes/3-how.md

-Machine Teaching consists of decomposing a challenge into different skills/modules to be learnt individually.
+Machine Teaching consists of decomposing a challenge into different skills/modules to be learned individually.
 That decomposition is guided by subject matter experts, i.e., those expert operators that have dedicated decades to mastering how to best operate a machine or an industrial process.
 Each skill/module is then implemented using the simplest technology that solves the problem, selecting them from the pool of Automated Intelligence methods and Autonomous Intelligence methods to leverage strengths and compensate for weaknesses.
-Then you’ll orchestrate these learnt skills and integrate them into the industrial processes.
+Then you’ll orchestrate these learned skills and integrate them into the industrial processes.

 ## Steps to create a brain design

-These are the 3 steps you follow to design a brain using the new AI paradigm of Machine Teaching:
+These are the three steps you follow to design a brain using the new AI paradigm of Machine Teaching:

 1. **Decompose** your task into skills/modules
 2. **Orchestrate** how your skills/modules work together